eigerco/solana-spec/gossip-protocol-spec.md

 ```

 #### `NodeInstance`
+Contains node creation timestamp and randomly generated token:
 - from - public key of origin
-- wallclock - timestamp of data creation
+- wallclock - wallclock of the node that generated that message
 - timestamp - when the instance was created
 - token - randomly generated value at node instantiation.
 ```rust